Frank Butcher: Character creation and development

 Following the sudden death of Mike Reid in July 2007, executive producer Diederick Santer announced in November 2007 that the character would die off-screen; this occurred at the end of March 2008, when it was revealed that Frank had succumbed to throat cancer.
 On-screen, Frank was brought back to Walford to be cremated and was given a send-off in a special week of episodes, dubbed Frank Week, which saw his former wives Peggy and Pat reigniting their old feud.
 Throughout the episode of his funeral on 1 April, old clips of Frank's time in the serial were played as flashbacks, including Frank and Pat's wedding from 1989 and Frank naked in a revolving bow-tie from 2000.

 Storylines

 Backstory

 Frank started out as a used-car salesman.
 He met Pat Harris (Pam St Clement) at Butlins in Clacton in 1958 and, despite being on holiday with his girlfriend June Simmonds, he was attracted to Pat.
 They had a passionate affair but June became pregnant, so he married her and broke Pat's heart.
 Frank and Pat met up from time to time and on each occasion the affair was rekindled, but Frank would not leave June; Pat eventually married and had two children of her own.
 Frank and June had four children: Clare (Lucy Foxell/Caroline O'Neill) in 1959, Ricky (Sid Owen) in 1973, Diane (Sophie Lawrence) in 1974, and Janine (Rebecca Michael, Alexia Demetriou, Charlie Brooks) in 1983.
-June died of cancer in 1987 (although upon Frank's introduction, he says she died of a heart attack), leaving Frank widowed and their children motherless.
+June died of cancer in 1987 (although upon Frank's introduction, he says she died of a heart attack following the strain of Janine’s birth), leaving Frank widowed and their children motherless.